 Next Level Programme

-Next Level is our new career development programme.
-It’s a pilot programme that aims to equip two mid-career arts professionals on the path to a senior position with the intended outcome of increasing diversity within the literature, languages and publishing sector.
-Each candidate will receive one-to-one mentoring with an industry professional and training tailored to your career goals.
+Next Level 2021 is our flagship “lifechanging” career development programme.
+It aims to equip two arts professionals on the path to a senior position with the intended outcome of increasing diversity within the literature, languages and publishing sector.
+Each candidate will receive one-to-one mentoring with an industry professional, training and a wish list of industry connections all tailored to your career goals.

-The first round of the tailored programme is for one applicant and includes up to 80 contact hours (10 days) over three months from February 2020.
-Round 1 is now closed.
+This year, the tailored programme is for two Awardees (running simultaneously) and includes up to approximately 80 contact hours (10 days), delivered digitally due to Covid-19 over six months from May 2021.

-It’s designed for a mid-career arts professional who is either employed by or works as a freelancer for an organisation in the literature, languages and publishing sector in Scotland.
+Next Level 2021 is for two arts professionals (sometimes called arts admin or literature professionals in roles such as Assistant, Coordinator, Officer, Executive, Manager) who are either employed by or work as a freelancer with an organisation in the literature, languages and publishing sector in Scotland.

-We consider mid-career to be someone with 4-6 years’ experience of working in the sector and who would not define themselves as working at senior management level.
+We’re looking for people with 4 to 6 years’ experience of working in the sector and who would not define themselves as working at senior management level.

 The Next Level programme includes

-At the end of the programme, the successful applicant will be asked to share their experience with the LAS membership either through a presentation or a written piece as part of the evaluation process.
+At the end of the programme in Autumn 2021, the two successful applicants will be asked to share their experience with the LAS membership either through a presentation or a written piece as part of the evaluation process.

 - The ambition and energy to lead